benkrig/bash-crypto-price/README.md

 ```
 3. add line to terminal startup: node bash-crypto-price/index.js [args]

-return only the currencies you want:\n
+return only the currencies you want:
 ```
 btc
 eth